rage/programming-23/data/part-6/1-reading-files.md

 ...etc...
 ```

-Write a function `largest`, which reads the file and returns the largest number from the file.
+Please write a function named `largest`, which reads the file and returns the largest number in the file.

-Please notice, that the file is always named `numbers.txt` and the function does not receive any arguments.
+Notice that the function does not take any arguments.
+The file you are working with is always named `numbers.txt`.

-**Note!** If VS Code can't find the file and you have checked that there are no spelling errors, take a look at the instructions following the exercise.etta.
+**NB:** If Visual Studio Code can't find the file and you have checked that there are no spelling errors, take a look at the instructions following this exercise.

 </programming-exercise>

-## Mitä jos VS code ei löydä tiedostoja koodia suoritettaessa?
+## What if Visual Studio Code cannot find my file?

 Jos VS Code ei löydä tiedostoa suorittaessasi koodia (vihreää nappia painamalla) vaikka olet tarkastanut tiedoston nimen kirjoitusasun, voit kokeilla seuraavaa: